v1kaa/v1kaa/README.md

 ### ✍️

-🌟 We are what we repeatedly do.
-Excellence, then, is not an act, but a habit – Aristotle 🌟
+:sparkles: We are what we repeatedly do.
+Excellence, then, is not an act, but a habit – Aristotle :sparkles:

    :sparkles:  Talk is cheap.
 Show me the code :sparkles: